 How to make Easy Cabbage Fritters

-- Slice the cabbage as thin as possible using a sharp knife or a mandolin slicer.
-You can also use presliced cabbage.
-Then, before mixing with the other ingredients, tenderize the cabbage by squeezing handfuls for about a minute until you've worked your way through all of it.
+- Slice the cabbage as thin as possible using a sharp knife (paid link) or a mandoline slicer (paid link).
+Then, tenderize the cabbage by squeezing handfuls for about a minute until you've worked your way through all of it.

-- Put the tenderized cabbage in a bowl with the eggs, green onions, sugar, flour, garlic, and seasonings and stir to combine.
-It may be dry at first.
-Let it sit in the bowl for a few minutes, and then stir again.
+- Put the tenderized cabbage in a bowl with the eggs, green onions, sugar, flour, garlic, and seasonings, and stir to combine the ingredients.
+It will be dry at first, so you'll need to let it sit for a few minutes before stirring again.
 As the cabbage sweats, the batter will come together.

 - Warm the oil in a large, non-stick skillet over medium-high to high heat.
-You're ready to fry when the oil moves easily in the pan and starts smoking.
+You're ready to fry when the oil moves easily in the pan and begins to smoke.
+See the Pro Tip below for more info about frying!

-- Using a measuring cup, carefully lay ¼ cup of the mixture into the oil and pat to flatten it out into a circle.
+- Using a measuring cup, carefully pour ¼ cup of the mixture into the oil and pat it out into a circle.
 Make 2-3 more piles of cabbage, patting them down into a circle, and fry for about 2 minutes per side.

-For this recipe, we are using a cooking technique known as shallow frying.
-This is where the oil should come up the sides of the food you are frying, but not submerged.
+Tips for frying: For this recipe, we are using a cooking technique known as shallow frying.
+This is where the oil should come up the sides of the food you are frying, but not fully submerged like a deep fryer.

 - Monitor the heat while you cook each batch.
-The pan and oil will continue to get hotter as you cook.
+The pan and oil may get hotter as the oil is used up.
 If you notice the second batch browning too fast, turn the heat down a half notch and flip the fritters.
 Flip them back if needed to finish that side after the heat has dropped.

-- Make sure you have the same amount of oil in the pan for each batch, or the fritters could burn.
-Before starting the first batch, note what the oil looks like in the pan.
+- Start with the same amount of oil in the pan for each batch, or the fritters may burn.
+Before starting the first batch, observe the appearance of the oil in the pan.
 Then, before the second batch, add more oil to make it look the same.

-- Often, hot oil will pool at the edges of a pan.
-If the oil doesn't reach the entire fritter, use a spatula or spoon to push it around to help it cook evenly.
+- Make sure the oil surrounds the fritter.
+Often, hot oil will pool at the edges of a pan.
+If the oil doesn't reach the entire fritter, use a spatula or spoon to push it around, or tilt the pan, to help it cook evenly.

 - When you see a little brown forming around the edge, carefully lift up the side to see if it has darkened yet.
 When it's golden brown like caramel, flip it to cook the other side.

-- Cook that side until it has browned, then remove the fritter and set it on the pan in the oven or on the counter.
+- Once it is fully browned, remove the fritter and set it on the (paid link) pan in the oven OR on the counter.

 - If you're not eating them right away or have leftovers, store cooked fritters in a sealed container in the refrigerator for up to 3 days.

-- The batter needs to be used the day it is made.
+- The batter should be used the same day it is made.

 - You can freeze leftover cooked fritters for up to 3 months after they are cooked.